Surgery (politics)

 A political surgery, constituency surgery, constituency clinic, mobile office or sometimes advice surgery, in British and Irish politics, is a series of one-to-one meetings that a Member of Parliament (MP), Teachta Dála (TD) or other political officeholder may have with their constituents.
 At a surgery, constituents may raise issues of concern or request assistance in regard to local or national government matters.
 Often the constituent's issue will be followed up by a caseworker or assistant.
 Surgery meetings are usually confidential in contrast to town hall meetings, which are open to many people at the same time.

+Etymology

 One meaning of the word "surgery" in British English is "the time during which a doctor, dentist or vet is available to see patients".
 The use in politics reflects this meaning.

+Practice

 It is up to each MP to decide whether they have any surgeries at all and if so, how many and in what locations.
 MPs often use local party offices, church halls or rooms in public houses as the venues, with a number of surgeries possibly being held at different locations around a constituency.
 Surgeries are traditionally held on Fridays or at weekends when MPs have returned from sittings of parliament in Westminster.
 Some MPs' surgeries are "appointment only", some "drop-in", and others a mix.
 An MP with a large constituency will sometimes hold surgeries in a wide range of locations during the summer recess.